 Sure, you can read a recovery memoir… but sometimes spending too much time on the couch reading can also be too much.
 If you need a break, then why not instead discover a new recovery podcast?
 In fact, we have a great list for you!
 You definitely can’t go wrong with any of these.
 The best part is that you can start binging on older episodes while doing our next suggestion…

 You may have already added tons of hygge to your home in order to improve the dark winter months but, if you haven’t, why not?
 Adding some candles, fuzzy blankets, and a good cup of tea can help get you through these stressful times.
-Another thing you can do in your home, though, is that you can start your spring cleaning.
+Another thing you can do in your home, though, is that you can make it homier and more organized.
 Decluttering has a lot of mental health benefits and, for many of us, is a sure-fire way to relieve anxiety.
 So, pop in those headphones, press “play” on that recovery podcast, and get to it!

 14. Indulge in some Netflix ‘n Chill time.